Symphonize 3D Semantic Scene Completion with Contextual Instance Queries: Scene from Instances

 \subsection{Losses}

-In the Symphonies framework, we adopt the Scene-Class Affinity Loss introduced in MonoScene~\cite{MonoScene} to optimize the class-wise derivable precision, recall, and specificity metrics simultaneously.
-This loss is applied to both the semantic and geometric results, in addition to the cross-entropy loss weighted by class frequencies.
-The overall loss function is formulated as $\mathcal{L} = \mathcal{L}_{scal}^{geo} + \mathcal{L}_{scal}^{sem} + \mathcal{L}_{ce}$.
+In the Symphonies framework, we adopt the Scene-Class Affinity Loss $L_{scal}$ from MonoScene~\cite{MonoScene} to optimize precision, recall, and specificity concurrently.
+A detailed description of this loss is provided in the supplementary material.
+The Scene-Class Affinity Loss is applied to semantic and geometric predictions, in conjunction with the cross-entropy loss weighted by class frequencies.
+The overall loss function is formulated as follows:

-To provide stronger supervision during training, an auxiliary loss is introduced after each Symphonies decoder layer.
-This auxiliary loss is formulated consistent to $\mathcal{L}$, but scaled by a factor of 0.5.
+Following the DETR series~\cite{DETR}, auxiliary losses are applied after each Symphonies Decoder Layer for enhanced supervision, following the same formulation as $\mathcal{L}$ but scaled by a factor of 0.5.